datanav/docs/known-issues.rst

 The following issues are known issues with the beta release:

+  - Open Sesam is automatically upgraded every night, and the user might experience short disruptions of service during the upgrade.

   - Users on the same Open sesam segment (``A``, ``B``, etc.) share namespace for systems and pipes.

   - Chrome on Windows will occasionally display dropdowns at the wrong location